The Dispute Resolution Review: Germany

 The other forms of alternative dispute resolution (ADR) available in Germany are expert determinations and dispute resolution boards (DRBs).

 Parties commonly resort to expert determinations for disputes regarding technical or accounting questions, for example in connection with the determination of the purchase price in M&A transactions.
 They typically request that the expert produces a written opinion that may, depending on the parties' determination, be either binding or non-binding.

 DRBs are particularly popular in the field of construction law.
 They are project-specific, stand-by dispute resolution mechanisms established by contract between parties to avoid the escalation of disputes.
 Although the mechanism has proved very successful in practice, there are no specific regulations in Germany.

 The 2013 EU Directive on consumer ADR and the regulation on consumer online dispute resolution are aimed at providing consumers and traders with a simplified, quick, low-cost, out of court procedure to settle their disputes.
 The Directive has been directly applicable in the EU Member States since January 2016 and was implemented into German law in February 2016.

 Outlook and conclusions

 The past year has brought fundamental innovations, especially in the area of collective redress in Germany.
 After legal tech providers have failed with their claims before several courts, the recognition of legal tech models by the Federal Supreme Court once again seems to promise a successful establishment of the assignment model provided by legal tech suppliers.
-Together with the recently introduced consumer model case proceedings, this development will not only lead to more small consumer claims being brought in court, it will also result in increased competition between consumer protection associations (who have standing to initiate model case proceedings) and legal tech providers (who will assert claims that have been assigned to them by the).
+Together with the recently introduced consumer model case proceedings, this development will not only lead to more small consumer claims being brought in court, it will also result in increased competition between consumer protection associations (who have standing to initiate model case proceedings) and legal tech providers (who will assert claims that have been assigned to them).